Yes, so Mola Mola really does exist!

 My internship at OK Divers was slowly coming towards the end and just a thought of me returning back home made me feel anxious.
 Honestly, after a year in Bali, I could not imagine what am I going to do in Slovakia.
 I knew exactly what I won’t be able to do there - it won’t be possible for me to dive in the ocean with a water temperature around 27°C. As Mola Mola Season was slowly coming to an end as well and I have not had much of an opportunity to get to the places where divers can spot this weird fish, my anxiety has grown even more.
 We were super busy at OK Divers during the main tourist season and when I was off, trips to Nusa Penida, Gili Mimpang or Gili Tepekong, were already booked out.

-* Mola Mola or Ocean Sunfish is a strange fish which can grow to more than 3 meters, it’s quite rare and divers can spot it near Bali in the period starting from August until the end of October in shallower waters- in depth about 20-30m.
+Mola Mola or Ocean Sunfish is a strange fish which can grow to more than 3 meters, it’s quite rare and divers can spot it on Bali dive sites in the period starting from August until the end of October in shallower waters- in depth about 20-30m.

 The conditions for "Mola Mola Hunt" were perfect that day (nice weather, calm sea and water cold as ice).
 Vitek explained to us that since we are bit more experienced divers (yes, he included me in this category as well, so the "Diving Disaster" episode of my life is obviously definitely over), he will take us to a place at Crystal bay where you need more experience, because of its tricky sea conditions.
 He told us that the water temperature here could be below 20°C, and that is highly possible there’ll be a stronger current, so we were trying our best to prepare for it.
 Even at the beginning of the dive the water was ice-cold, but we swam into the deep leaving all the other divers waiting for Mola in the shallower (and warmer) water...and suddenly it came...it's not possible to prepare yourself for 18°C water, trust me!